ESE546-Team18/Golf-Swing-Classification-and-Root-Cause-Feedback/README.md

  demo.mp4
 ```

+After you can run mmpose without any error, follow GolfDB's README to download the dataset and the pre-trained models.
+`swingnet_1800.pth.tar` shoule be placed in `golfdb/models/`.
+`mobilenet_v2.pth.tar` should be placed in `golfdb/`.
+Do not unzip these tar files.

 ## Extract golf poses from videos

 Put videos in `datafolder/videos`, go to the project root folder and run